- Coordinated volunteer effort from Chicago to travel to Jama and help with building as part of earthquake relief

 - Participated in the 6th Annual Global Expo presented by WBEZ and UIC Social Justice Initiative

-- Planning with FWM for a shipment of wheelchairs to Panama
+- Planned with FWM for a shipment of wheelchairs to Panama

 - Participated in speaking engagement at Midwestern University, OT Department